 Service System Access and Improvement

-For each of these five result areas, the implementation plan identifies strategies—actions that the levy will take—to contribute to measureable community-level change and to change the lives of the people the strategies serve.
+For each of these five result areas, this plan identifies strategies—actions that the levy will take—to contribute to measureable community-level change and to change the lives of the people the strategies serve.
 For each strategy and program, this plan provides the rationale for including the program, the timeline for implementation and the allocation established for each.
-This section is the most substantial of the implementation plan, and its approved contents will guide procurement and oversight processes for the duration of the VSHSL.
+This section is the most substantial of this plan, and its approved contents will guide procurement and oversight processes for the duration of the VSHSL.

 Housing Stability

 During 2019-2023, at least 25 percent of the funds from each of the levy’s thirds will support housing stability, including capital projects.
 Special consideration was placed on the seniors allocation, requiring that one-half of the funding dedicated to seniors must be spent on senior veterans and their families until such time that 75 percent of homeless senior veterans are housed or $24 million of non-veteran money has been spent to housing homeless senior veterans.
 This plan concludes with a section detailing how the VSHSL will track accomplishment of these important goals.
-The implementation plan also provides detail on a range of housing proposals to help people of all ages achieve and maintain stable housing.
+This plan also provides detail on a range of housing proposals to help people of all ages achieve and maintain stable housing.
 These strategies are folded into the discussion of the three populations.

 Alignment with King County Initiatives